-- 127 2.10 Sample Collection - Plantain leaves were collected from Ugbowo axis of Benin City (6019'N 5036'E), Nigeria. - The leaves were sun dried for two weeks and then milled to powder using a dry grinding - 130 machine. - 131 2.20 Gas Production and Measurement - 50.00g of the powdered plantain leaves was charged into a Buckner flask (that acts as - biodigester) and mixed with appropriate amount of water to give various biomass/water ratios - of 1:1, 1:2, 1:3, 1:4 and 1:5.
+- 127 2.10 Sample Collection - Plantain leaves were collected from Ugbowo axis of Benin City (6^019 'N 5^036 'E), Nigeria.
+The leaves were sun dried for two weeks and then milled to powder using a dry grinding machine. - 131 2.20 Gas Production and Measurement - 50.00g of the powdered plantain leaves was charged into a Buckner flask (that acts as biodigester) and mixed with appropriate amount of water to give various biomass/water ratios of 1:1, 1:2, 1:3, 1:4 and 1:5.
 The pH of the slurry was 7.70.
-The Buckner flask was tightly - covered with rubber bungs to avoid gas linkage.
-The flask was connected to a measuring - cylinder which had been filled with water and inverted into a trough resting on a beehive - shelve.
-The experiment was carried out at ambient temperature for 10 days. - 138 The volume of biogas produced was measured by water displacement in the inverted - cylinder.
-This measurement was carried out daily for the retention period of 10days. - 140 2.30 Gas Collection and Analysis - 141 The same set up used for the measurement of the gas produced was repeated with some - 142 modifications.
+The Buckner flask was tightly covered with rubber bungs to avoid gas linkage.
+The flask was connected to a measuring cylinder which had been filled with water and inverted into a trough resting on a beehive shelve.
+The experiment was carried out at ambient temperature for ten days. - 138 The volume of biogas produced was measured by water displacement in the inverted - 139 cylinder.
+This measurement was carried out daily for the retention period of ten days. - 140 2.30 Gas Collection and Analysis - 141 The same set up used for the measurement of the gas produced was repeated with some 142 modifications.
 The measuring cylinder was omitted with the Buckner flask directly

-- connected to an improvised gas storing medium.
-The gas collected was analyzed using gas chromatograph (GC-6890 model) equipped with a thermal conductivity detector. - 2.40 Proximate Analysis of Plantain Leaves - Proximate analysis of the plantain leaves was carried out using the methods described by - AOAC [34].
-The parameters determined include: Nitrogen, Crude protein, Potassium, - 148 Sodium, Phosphorus, Calcium, Magnessium, Sulphate, Organic carbon, Organic matter and - 149 ash content.
+- 143 connected to an improvised gas storing medium.
+The gas collected was analyzed using gas144 chromatograph (GC-6890 model) equipped with a thermal conductivity detector. - 145 2.40 Proximate Analysis of Plantain Leaves

+146 Proximate analysis of the plantain leaves was carried out using the methods described by

+147 AOAC [34].
+The parameters determined include: Nitrogen, Crude protein, Potassium,

+Sodium, Phosphorus, Calcium, Magnessium, Sulphate, Organic carbon, Organic matter andash content.

-3.0 Results and Discussion
+151 3.0 Results and Discussion

-The result of proximate analysis of plantain leaves is shown in Table 1.
-The result shows that plantain leaves have a high concentration of organic matter and organic carbon which is indicative of high biogas yield.
-The result however shows relatively low contents of phosphorus, nitrogen, potassium, calcium, magnesium and ash.
-The trend of the various parameters determined is in the order: Organic matter > organic carbon > ash > calcium > Potassium > crude protein > Magnesium > Nitrogen > Phosphorus > Sulphate > sodium.
+152 The result of proximate analysis of plantain leaves is shown in Table 1.
+The result shows that indicative of high biogas yield.
+The result however shows relatively low contents of